Post: 12 Ways AI Transforms HR and Recruitment Strategy in 2026

 - McKinsey Global Institute research links workforce agility to proactive talent pipeline development — reactive sourcing is a structural disadvantage

 Verdict: Critical for competitive markets.
-Pair with Keap sequences for candidate nurturing to keep warm prospects engaged until a role opens.
+Pair AI sourcing with a structured nurture workflow to keep warm prospects engaged until a role opens.

 4. Interview Scheduling Automation